DanielJerolm/gpcc/README.md

 - From there you can explore the documentation.

 ### Build and run unittests from shell
-Note that GPCC uses two separate build-folders for the _productive_ environment and for the _unittest_ environment.
+Note that GPCC uses separate build-folders for the _productive_ environment, for the _unittest_ environment, and for the _unittest_ environment with UBSan.
 The following example configures the build-folder for the unittest environment (./build_unittest) for building the unittests for the native linux host applying _debug_ configuration settings:
 ```
 # We start in GPCC's root folder